Netflix/conductor/docs/docs/faq.md

 #### How can I schedule workflows to run at a specific time?

 Conductor does not provide any scheduling mechanism.
-But you can use any of the avaible scheduling systems to make REST calls to Conductor to start a workflow.
+But you can use any of the available scheduling systems to make REST calls to Conductor to start a workflow.
 Alternatively, publish a message to a supported eventing system like SQS to trigger a workflow.
 More details about [eventing](/events).

 #### How do I setup Dynomite cluster?